samanthaullman/SamanthaUllman/page_template.md

 ## About Me

-I am an undergraduate student in Civil Engineering at the University of Nebraska-Lincoln.
-My interests include *data analytics*, and `Python programming`.
+I am currently a sophomore at the University of Nebraska-Lincoln studying Civil Engineering.
+Through my classes I have found interest in building, designing, and creating as well as working with others, which has led me to purse an engineering degree.
+I hope to positively impact the communities I work in, as well as others around me through my career.

+Gallup Strengths
+Achiever - Restorative - Learner - Activator - Command

 ---